TEAMMATES/teammates/docs/setting-up.md

 You are encouraged, but not required, to use an IDE to assist many development tasks.

-We currently support two IDEs: Eclipse IDE (full support) and IntelliJ IDEA.
+We currently support two IDEs: Eclipse IDE and IntelliJ IDEA.
 Support requests related to other IDEs will not be entertained.

 Refer to [this document](ide-usage.md) if you wish to set up an IDE for developing TEAMMATES.